keepyourarrow/machine-learning/readme.md

 1. draw a circle
 1. numpy random
 1. get a random color, get a random radius, get random points(as a tuple)

+# #5 translate

+# #6 rotate

+# #7 resize

+1. how to maintain aspect ratio
+1. why is it easier to resize from a larger image to a smaller one
+1. how to resize from a smaller image to a larger one
+1. interpolation methods